lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

-- makers to turn heads and eat effects
 - solve crawling and carrying problem
 - production mode (exception handling and logging, hide all dev UI)